Subrepresentations in the homology of finite covers of graphs: Introduction

 \subsection{Acknowledgements}

-The present article grew out of the work for my master's thesis at the University of Bonn under the supervision of Sebastian Hensel.
-I thank him for introducing me to this topic, his guidance and helpful remarks.
-Thanks goes to Bram Petri for valuable input, and Peter Feller, Gerhard Hiss and Anna Ribelles P\'erez for constructive discussions and feedback.
+I would like to thank Sebastian Hensel for introducing me to this topic and for his helpful remarks.
+Thanks goes as well to Bram Petri for valuable input, and Peter Feller, Gerhard Hiss and Anna Ribelles P\'erez for constructive discussions and feedback.
+I am grateful to the referee for the detailed comments and suggestions, particularly for pointing out an error in the original argument for Corollary \ref{Corollary2.1_Inverse}.